KatherineMossDeveloper/The-Georgia-Project/README.md

    install dependencies (I used Python 3.8; TensorFlow 2.10.1)

 2. Get the data from Kaggle.
-   download and unzip the data
+   download and unzip the data...
 [OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download)
    edit the directories in GAmain.py and GAmodel.py for your pc, per instructions in these files.